How to grow Herbs

 Are you struggling to grow herbs from seed?

 Lots of us struggle to grow herbs from seed.
-Germination and pricking out seeds is not easy and then you have to grow the seeds on in a warmish place.
-Parsley is notoriously hard to germinate, Corinder can be fickle as is Dill.
+Germination and pricking out seeds is difficult and then you have to grow the seeds on in a warmish place.
+Parsley is notoriously hard to germinate.
+Coriander can be fickle, as is Dill.

 Growing Herbs Rosemary Thyme Oregano and Sage